Akshatsrivastava700/Automatic-Vehicle-Entry-System/README.md

 * JavaScript

 ## Future Scope
-  This project can be developed furthur and can be used on any gate frome where any vehicles passes by.
+  This project can be developed furthur and can be used on any gate from where any vehicles passes by.

 ## Acknowledgments